-In the spring of 2006, I packed up my car, moved out of my apartment in Tucson, Arizona and hit the road.
-In my rearview mirror was the University of Arizona and my unavailing playing career; however, I wasn’t looking back.
-In my mind I had always been destined to follow in my dad and uncle’s footsteps, working in basketball.
-It was time for me to turn the page and start my next chapter.
+In the spring of 2006, I packed up my car, moved out of my apartment in Tucson, Arizona, and hit the road.
+In my rearview mirror was the University of Arizona and my unavailing playing career; however, I wasn't looking back.
+I had always been destined to follow in my dad and uncle's footsteps, working in basketball.
+It was time to turn the page and start my next chapter.

 Nowadays, after having worked in the agency business for over a decade, many people ask me how I got started.
-They assume I went to law school and had a sophisticated, well thought out plan to pursue a career as a sports agent.
-Well, that wasn’t the case at all.
-Contrarily, I had always wanted to work directly for an NBA team, even as a child.
-I thought I’d start my career in coaching and eventually transition into scouting, just like my dad did.
-I’ll elaborate on all of that later.
+They assume I went to law school and had a sophisticated, well-thought-out plan to pursue a career as a sports agent.
+Well, that wasn't the case at all.
+Contrarily, even as a child, I had always wanted to work directly for an NBA team.
+I thought I'd start my career in coaching and eventually transition into scouting, just like my dad did.
+I'll elaborate on all of that later.

-My first job was set and I was ready to begin my career working in basketball, as I had always dreamed.
+My first job was set, and I was ready to begin my career working in basketball, as I had always dreamed of.
 But there was a big problem: where was I going to live?
-It was a paid internship, but like most internships, it didn’t pay all that much, and L.A. was and is an extremely expensive place to live.
-My dad worked in the NBA for years and my family did well, but I assure you I was not on any type of “gravy train.”
+It was a paid internship, but like most internships, it didn't pay all that much, and L.A. was a costly place to live.
+My dad worked in the NBA for years, and my family did well, but I assure you I was not on any "gravy train."
 I needed help!

-I think to some people’s surprise, although I grew up in an NBA family I was never given access to much money to spend as my own.
-Still, I will admit I have greatly benefited from my family’s connections within basketball, especially early on in my career.
-My first stop in L.A. might have been the best example of that.
-After tapping into my family’s network and trying to find somewhere to stay for the summer, our family friend, Sam Goldfeder, an agent for Excel Sports Management and, ironically, a competitor of Wasserman’s, graciously offered to let me stay in the guest house of his mother-in-law’s place for the summer — for free!
+I think, to some people's surprise, although I grew up in an NBA family, I was never given access to much money to spend as my own.
+Still, I will admit I have greatly benefited from my family's connections within basketball, especially early on in my career.
+And my first stop in L.A. might have been the best example.

-So I drove my car west on the I-10 across Arizona and into California.
-GPS on cell phones weren’t around yet, so I grabbed my printed Mapquest directions as I made my way into the L.A. area.
-Before I knew it I was in Beverly Hills — one of the world’s most prestigious neighborhoods.
-I passed the Beverly Hills Hotel and it dawned on me that I was at the final steps of the directions:
+So, I drove west on the I-10 across Arizona and into California.
+GPS on cell phones wasn't around yet, so I grabbed my printed Mapquest directions as I entered the L.A. area.
+Before I knew it, I was in Beverly Hills, one of the world's most prestigious neighborhoods.
+I passed the Beverly Hills Hotel, and it dawned on me that I was at the final steps of the directions: